“Read all that is not written + believe me to be, as ever yours"

 I have become especially fixated on a trip where Ruthie drove Boulanger through the night, from the south of France up to Paris.
 40 km from the city, the sun was about to rise.
 Boulanger decided they should stop and watch the sunrise from inside of chartres cathedral. over the years they return to this morning in their letters. the cathedral filling with light and people. buying fresh milk and bread from a farmer as they head back to Paris through back roads.

 This is one of my first tries at working with this material - 40 years of correspondence.
-It’s especially lucky that for the month of may, the person who lives in the little cottage that Ruthie lived and died in has been out of the house, and I was allowed to stay there, pouring over the letters, making strange little videos at dawn (see videos to the left).
-The house is a little cathedral to me.
+It’s especially lucky that for the month of May, 2011, the person who lives in the little cottage that Ruthie lived and died in has been out of the house, and I was allowed to stay there, pouring over the letters, making these videos at dawn.